genixpro/reliascript/README.md

 As you can see, Reliascript's type system introduces a completely in-built way of performing data validation, by bringing it into the type system.

-### Varieties of Constraints
+### Varieties of Patterns

-Reliascript has a huge number of built-in constraints meant to enable static type checking in an extremely wide variety of scenarios.
+Reliascript has a huge number of built-in patterns meant to enable static type checking in an extremely wide variety of scenarios.
 Here is a non-exhaustive list:

 1. What type a particular value is, e.g. date, string,
 2. String length minimums and maximums
 3. Whether a value is required or optional (e.g. its value can be null)
-4. Whether a string matches a particular pattern, such an email, phone number or ip address
+4. Whether a string matches a particular constraint, such an email, phone number or ip address
 5. Whether a number is between a given minimum or maximum value
 6. Whether a particular value is supposed to change or be updated at the same time as another value (more on this later)

-## Patterns
+## Constraints

-[TODO] Should patterns be used to describe all possible validations that can be applied? including minimums and maximums?
+[TODO] Should constraints be used to describe all possible validations that can be applied? including minimums and maximums?

-Patterns are used to describe in more detail what values are valid for a particular variable.
+Constraints are used to describe in more detail what values are valid for a particular variable.
 Imagine we wanted to have a string to represent an email address, and we want to ensure that it can never contain anything that isn’t a valid email address.
 Reliascript allows you